Updated on 3/3/2022

 Since there are several types of cognitive behavioral therapy available, it can be effective for a wide range of psychological conditions.
 However, before starting treatment, you might want to contact your health insurance provider to find out what type of coverage you have through your plan.

 If you need a referral to receive CBT, you may want to start the process with your primary care doctor to make sure your insurance will cover your treatment.
 You should also ask about in-network vs. out of network providers, as there may be a big difference in cost if you use a provider outside your network.
+If you’re looking for online therapy that takes insurance, get connected at Talkspace and check your eligibility today.

 If you don’t have insurance, there are a number of affordable options out there for you to choose from.
 A CBT therapist may offer sliding scale fees, where you pay what you can afford, and there are even low- or no-cost community clinics and support groups you might be able to find for therapy.
 If you’re thinking about exploring any of the types of CBT we’ve discussed here today, try taking those first steps.
 Your mental health is one of the most important parts of your life, and getting treatment can change everything.